simonweisenhorn/simonweisenhorn.github.io/_posts/2023-06-06-second-blog-post.md

 of the other programming languages is that it is very simple and easy to use.
 I find it to be very intuitive and straightforward, while also being advanced enough to conduct interesting analyses and create fascinating outputs.
-This is in contrast to SAS (2023my other most used programming language) which is usually not intuitive and harder to complete tasks that I am interested in achieving.
+This is in contrast to SAS (my other most used programming language) which is usually not intuitive and harder to complete tasks that I am interested in achieving.
 SAS is also far less popular, which leads to a lower amount of support online.
 The functionality that I like most about R is how it is object oriented, which makes working on projects far easier to comprehend because of how R stores information.
 This is much easier than dealing with how SAS treats information in an action oriented format.
 However, I do miss the